PINKIE THE HORSE

-On November 1, 1969, Bill and Dorla Sorrell moved "The Western Shop" from 1 S Main St to this location, the former Plaza Theatre.
+On November 1, 1969, Bill and Dorla Sorrell moved "The Western Shop" from 1 S Main St. to this location, the former Plaza Theatre.
 They renamed their business Sor-rell's.
 Under their ownership, this store became one of the leading businesses of its kind in America.
-Their sons Doug, Dave and Steve worked alongside them in this family endeavour.
+Their sons Doug, Dave and Steve worked alongside them in this family endeavor.

-horse.
-Bill and Dorla named him Pinkie in honour of Bill's Palomino in the Antioch Shrine Mounted Patrol.
+On the marquee stood this full sized fiberglass horse.
+Bill and Dorla named him Pinkie in honor of Bill's Palomino in the Antioch Shrine Mounted Patrol.

 The Antioch Mounted Patrol appeared in the Rose Bowl parade on January 1, 1969.
 When Bill's horse grew his winter coat it was no longer the desired golden Palomino.
 Now it was "off white".
 In an attempt to dye the hair coat to a golden color, something went amiss.
 The result was a horse of a different color, but not quite Palomino.
 The horse actually had a pinkish cast.

 In the very early morning hours of January 1st on the streets of Pasadena, Dayton's Shrine troop found themselves across the street from the Stars of TV westerns.
 Most only a few hours earlier had been celebrating the New Year.

 As Lorne Greene gazed across the street, in an elevated voice he proclaimed to Dan Blocker, "Hoss, I need to cut back on my drinking.
 That horse is Pink!"
 The name stuck.